 The COVID-19 pandemic helped stoke demand for apixaban given evidence that blood thinners could help reduce the death risk from patients with severe infections who are at risk for strokes and heart attacks.

-A table containing 50 of the best-selling drugs from 2021 follows:
+A table containing 50 of the best-selling pharmaceuticals in 2021 follows:

 |Drug name||Manufacturer(s)||2021 Sales||Indication(s)|

 rheumatoid and psoriatic arthritis, ankylosing spondylitis, Crohn’s disease, ulcerative colitis

 |Keytruda (pembrolizumab)||Merck||$17,186,000,000.00||various cancers|

 |Revlimid (lenalidomide)||Bristol Myers Squibb (Celgene)||$12,821,000,000.00||

 myelodysplastic syndrome, multiple myeloma, and mantle cell lymphoma

 |Imbruvica (ibrutinib)||Pharmacyclics (AbbVie) and Janssen (Johnson & Johnson)||$9,777,000,000.00||

 chronic lymphocytic leukemia/small lymphocytic lymphoma with 17p deletion, Waldenström’s macroglobulinemia